 "Verily I say unto you, there are some of them that stand here, who shall in no wise taste of death, till they see the Son of man coming in his kingdom."

-It is amazing to me that some today would have the audacity to claim that the kingdom of God is not yet established.
+Amazingly, some today dare to claim that the kingdom of God is not yet established.
 They don't acknowledge that to maintain that position, they must deceitfully believe that some of those of whom Jesus spoke are still alive after 2,000 years.
 It is absurd since that is not the case here!
-They ignore that Jesus established his kingdom with power in the first century.
+They ignore that Jesus established His kingdom with power in the first century.
 In Acts 1:8, we learn that the apostles received power when the Holy Spirit came upon them.
 Indeed, the Holy Spirit came upon them with power on Pentecost (Acts 2:1).
-Therefore, the kingdom was established on that day, the day of Pentecost.
+Therefore, the kingdom was established on that day, Pentecost.
 The church is that kingdom where 3,000 souls repented, were baptized, forgiven, and added to it.

 "They then that received his word were baptized: and there were added unto them in that day about three thousand souls."
 (Acts 2:41)